gmarkall/psx-toolchain/README.md

 - GCC Stage 1
 - Newlib
 - GCC Stage 2
+- PSn00bSDK with newlib (instead of its own libc)

 targeting the Sony PlayStation (PSX / PSone, etc...) by default.
 This is early / in-progress work.
 Initially I started putting it together because I planned to